Next steps

 If you applied directly to the University, all information about your offer will be sent to you by our admissions team.
 To reply to your offer and accept your place you will need to reply directly to the University by the deadline given.

 If you applied through UCAS, you will be asked to choose your ‘firm acceptance’ (your first choice) and your ‘insurance acceptance’ (your second or back-up choice), once every university that you have applied to has made their decision.
 You must make your decision by the deadline UCAS gives you, otherwise your offers will be declined automatically.
-Find out more at www.ucas.com

 It is important that you read our conditions of acceptance before accepting a place at Oxford Brookes University.

-All international students will need to pay a deposit to secure their place at Oxford Brookes, or provide evidence of financial sponsorship by an Oxford Brookes approved sponsor.
+All international applicants will need to pay a deposit to secure their place at Oxford Brookes, or provide evidence of financial sponsorship by an Oxford Brookes approved sponsor.
 The deposit will be deducted from your first tuition fees payment.
 It is important to note that even if you have indicated the acceptance of your place through our portal or through UCAS, you will still need to pay your deposit in order to secure it.

 Before you start your course, you will also need to decide how you are going to pay your tuition fees.
 You can pay your tuition fees in instalments by a number of different methods.
 More information on paying your fees.